MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 Previously AL only provided explicit isolation level control via the [LockTable](add link) method, which would ensure the all reads for the remainder of the transaction would use UpdLock.
 Instead, with RIIL code can be explicit about the isolation guarantees it needs and leave subsequent code unimpacted by its execution.

-The below example heightens the isolation level on a record instance of type "G/L Entry" taking the lock on the last row, while subsequent reads against won't trigger further locks to be taken.
+The following example heightens the isolation level on a record instance of type "G/L Entry" taking the lock on the last row, while subsequent reads against won't trigger further locks to be taken.
 Such usage makes tremendous sense in the case of event subscribers, where one injects code into an existing business logic flow.
 Where it wasn't expected to introduce a LockTable call causing subsequent reads against a table to lock.

 ```al
 // Gets the next "Entry No." and locks just last row.